OniGourddrinker/reverie-espa-ol/README.md

 **Note: This repository does not contain assets from the original game OMORI.**

 ## Usage
 Download this repository as a zip file (located in the "Code" button).
-Rename the zip file to be "reverie"
+Rename the zip file AND the top level folder inside the zip to be "reverie".
+Drag the zip file itself to the mods folder in the ModLoader.

 ## License
 This project is licensed under a